-The combined WAF/AMR algorithm, has also been extensively tested against the evolution of observed atmospheric data, for which it is driven by externally supplied velocity fields and initial conditions.
-The results will be presented in future publications but they clearly indicate that AMR can be used to significantly improve the efficiency of flux-based method for approximating the scalar advection equation in practical situations.
+The combined WAF/AMR algorithm, has also been extensively tested against the evolution of observed atmospheric data (and not just the academic cases presented here), for which it is driven by externally supplied velocity fields and initial conditions and uses a more realistic representation of the vertical motion and grid.
+The results will be presented in future publications [4, 5] but they clearly indicate that AMR can be used to significantly improve the efficiency of flux-based method for approximating the scalar advection equation in practical situations.
 A speed-up by a factor of 6 is easily obtained in all situations tried so far.